microsoft/cobalt/docs/GETTING_STARTED_APP_DEV_CLI.md

 az pipelines run --name "$COBALT_PIPELINE_NAME"
 ```

-Because you have cloned a pipeline definition that was created from the [Getting Started - Advocated Pattern Owner](./GETTING_STARTED_ADD_PAT_OWNER.md) walkthrough, the pipeline definition may be setup to tear down the infrastructure provisioned.
+Because you have cloned a pipeline definition that was created from the [Getting Started - Advocated Pattern Owner CLI](./GETTING_STARTED_ADD_PAT_OWNER_CLI.md) walkthrough, the pipeline definition may be setup to tear down the infrastructure provisioned.
 For this step in the end-to-end process, we would like the environment to be durable and persist beyond the pipeline execution.
 Check the primary `azure-pipelines.yml` file's stages.
 Verify that the `configurationMatrix` does not include an `environmentsToTeardownAfterRelease` property.
 If it does, remove it so that the environment remains available for use by the application after the pipeline succeeds.

 To host your application on this provisioned environment, update the `*.tfvars` file specific to your template to ensure your application is being deployed to the infrastructure.
 You may also need to add values to your provisioned Azure Key Vault resource for the application to work as expected.